updated on May 10th, 2019

 Climb the Torre dos Clérigos

 After you’ve polished off a delightfully unhealthy Francesinha sandwich, visit Torre dos Clérigos to burn the calories.
 Built in the mid-18th century, the Torre dos Clérigos is considered one of the great monuments of Portugal.
-The tower is 75 meters tall, and visitors are free to climb to the top and view the city.
+The tower is 75 meters tall, and it only costs 5 euros to climb to the top and view the city.
+Trust us, the view is a must see in Porto.
 On the way up, you’ll receive a series of lessons on the tower’s history, contextualizing it in the events of 18th-century Portugal.
 After descending the tower, you can visit the adjacent Igreja dos Clérigos, a church with some of the most beautiful artwork in Europe.
 Even if you aren’t Catholic, you’re bound to find this experience moving.
-Don’t forget a camera!

 Visit the Museum of Paper Money